Why We Are Renewing Our SOC2 Type 2 Certification

-I read something last month that indicated that SOC2 certification was making compliance attractive again.
+I read something last month on how SOC2 certification was making compliance attractive again.
 My first thought – I must have missed something; exactly when was compliance ever attractive?
 I guess one perfect answer would be... at audit time!

 Speaking honestly, though, I do understand the sentiment surrounding SOC2.
 It is smart, prudent, and necessary – a business imperative in our minds.